-Another relevant theoretical lens through which these findings could be interpreted is the concept of 'professional identity'.
-One of the goals of education and training in healthcare is to facilitate and support the development of professional identity [54-55].
+Another relevant theoretical lens through which these findings could be interpreted is the concept of "professional identity".
+One of the goals of education and training in healthcare is to facilitate and support the development of professional identity [54,55].
 The delivery of the health checks involved liaison with multiple stakeholders including employers, health service providers, a research team, clinical supervisor and the IPL team of volunteers.
 Coupled with close teamwork within the IPL team required to deliver the health checks, these encounters helped to develop healthcare students' sense of preparedness for practice through a community of practice, which is strongly linked to professional identity formation [56].
+The sample of IPL volunteers may appear small compared to IPL studies conducted within the context of healthcare education, e.g., those IPL investigations undertaken with entire cohorts of students on their scheduled placements, or IPL views gathered from large-scale educational events.
+Yet, despite our IRV-IPL data being limited to 20 completions, this group of IPL volunteers was appropriate in scope, and indeed, in the context in which it was conducted a larger group was neither required nor viable.
+Our student team was associated with a single research study delivered across multiple industries (rather than healthcare) workplace settings, with rotating team-based health check activities undertaken outside of scheduled clinical placements, or scheduled lesson time, with multiple levels of embedded support and relationship-building through clinical supervision and peer mentoring.
+The diversity in this IPL sample should also be noted since it included trainees from four disciplines, different levels of study and variations in prior experience.

-4.3 Usability, Reliability and Validity of the IRV-IPL
+4.3.
+Usability, Reliability and Validity of the IRV-IPL

 As a tool to assess IPL, the IRV-IPL was able to successfully measure interprofessional competencies in this workplace intervention at baseline, as an outcome of a health promotion activity (intervention outcome) and as a predictor of future competence (comparator for an alternative situation).
-It was practical to administer and was considered low burden by the IPL volunteers.
+It was practical to administer and was considered low-burden by the IPL volunteers.
 This tool demonstrated excellent psychometric properties.
 It exhibited content validity and was deemed to be an appropriate length, with postdictive and predictive validity.
 The tool had excellent internal consistency and reliability.